kasseychang/kasseychang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm Kassey Chang, a language technology professional working at the intersection of software engineering, linguistics, and data systems.
 I combine technical skills and linguistic knowledge to build and improve multilingual technologies.

 ### Professional Focus

-My expertise spans several domains in language technology:
+My expertise spans several domains in computational linguistics and language technology:

+- Natural language processing implementation and validation
 - Software engineering for multilingual applications
-- Natural language processing implementation and validation
 - Data systems for language processing and analysis
 - Cross-cultural technology adaptation and localization